amitnautiyalcsf/Password-strength-checker-and-generator/README.md

 # Password-
  It is C++ console application with 97% accuracy of rectifying wrong/short password.

- It provide User to select deferent options like:
+ It provide User to select different options like:

  1. check your password strength.